konnov/protocols-made-fun/_posts/2024-06-24-solarkraft-part4.md

 ## Blockchain Runtime Monitors

-Runtime monitoring, also known as [Runtime verification][], is a well-established field, where many practical approaches have been devised and applied successfully.
-Based on this heritage, we proposed in [Part 2: "Guardians of the Blockchain"][part2] the first version Web3 runtime monitoring system for the Stellar blockchain, which is based on the [TLA+][] specification language, a well-established formalism for specifying and verifying distributed systems.
+Runtime monitoring, also known as [runtime verification][], is a well-established field, where many practical approaches have been devised and applied successfully.
+Based on this heritage, we proposed the first version Web3 runtime monitoring system for the Stellar blockchain in [Part 2: "Guardians of the Blockchain"][part2].
+Our system is based on the [TLA+][] specification language, a well-established formalism for specifying and verifying distributed systems.

-Taking a step back from the concrete solution, let's try to answer the more abstract question: _What do we want to achieve with runtime monitors in blockchains?_ As eventually runtime monitors are going to be deployed and executed _on the live blockchain_, and they should satisfy the three requirements:
+Taking a step back from the concrete solution, let's try to answer the more abstract question: _What do we want to achieve with runtime monitors in blockchains?_ As runtime monitors are eventually going to be deployed and executed _on the live blockchain_, and they should satisfy the following requirements:

 - **Prevent safety violations** (_safety_): bad things, such as your token balance being stolen, should not happen.
 This is the primary goal of runtime monitors: react preventively, and abort unwanted executions.
 - **Detect liveness violations** (_liveness_): good things should be able to happen!
 E.g. you, as an account owner, should be able to withdraw your own balance.
 If a legitimate transaction keeps reverting, that's also a bug, not less severe than someone stealing your tokens.